Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

     b.
 To start the scoring pipeline, we need to change a config parameter for that pipeline through [portal](https://portal.azure.com).
 Find the Data Factory that we created earlier and click - `Author and Deploy`, then expand `Pipelines` and click on `datafactoryscoring` pipeline.
 Towards the bottom, there is a key - `isPaused`, change the value for this key from `true` to `false`.
 Now click on `Deploy` button to activate these changes.

     c.
 Now go back to the `Diagram` view and click the `finalOutputDatasetScoring` dataset, check the runs, if they have still not started, you can manually start the run (generally it take a moment before the pipeline starts).
-Now once the run is complete, similar to the training pipeline, one can check the
+Now once the run is complete, similar to the training pipeline, one can check the status of the pipeline run.

-## Sequnce of steps in the R script for training
+## Sequence of steps in the R script for training

 Following sequence of steps happens while running the training  R script: